-Introducing broker commissions include commissions paid to non-employee individuals or organizations that maintain relationships with clients and introduce them to the Company.
-Introducing brokers accept futures and options orders from those clients, while the Company directly provides all account, transaction and margining services, including accepting money, securities and property from the clients.
-Introducing brokers bring clients to the Company's OTC business as well.
+Introducing broker commissions are amounts paid to non-employee individuals or organizations that maintain relationships with clients and introduce them to the Company.
+Introducing brokers accept exchange-based futures and options orders from those clients, while the Company directly provides all account, transaction and margining services, including accepting money, securities and property from the clients.
+Introducing brokers bring clients to the Company's OTC, physical commodity and payment businesses as well.
 Introducing broker commissions are determined monthly and settled regularly.